EastCoastProduct/homepage/src/_services/managed-project.md

   <img src="../../images/services-illustrations/discovery.svg" alt="Illustration of a cluttered whiteboard." />
 </div>

-<p>A successful project starts with understanding.
-Together, we take a deep look at the business and your users to fully understand what needs to be built and why.</p>
+<p>A successful project starts with understanding <em>why</em>.</p>

-<p>Our designers practice a variety of user experience and strategy activities that have been formulated to quickly identify the real problem and the right approach to solving it.
-Utilizing tools like the Design Sprint, <a href="http://www.gv.com/sprint/">created by the team at Google Ventures</a>, we can get to high-confidence answers to tricky problems as fast as possible.
-By communicating directly with the potential users of your product we can work out a plan to help your business succeed by meeting their unexpressed needs.</p>
+<p>Our designers know how to quickly identify the real problem and the right way to solve it.
+We use tools like the <a href="http://www.gv.com/sprint/">Design Sprint</a> to get high-confidence answers to tricky business problems as fast as possible.
+By communicating directly with potential users early and often we can work out a plan to help you succeed.</p>

 <h2 class="text-heading-two">User experience and user interface design</h2>